Bolt to Chi (Chinese) Converter

 - Click the swap button (⇌) to reverse the conversion direction.

-How to Convert Bolt to Chi (Chinese)
+How to Convert Bolt to Chi (Chinese): Step-by-Step Guide

 Converting Bolt to Chi (Chinese) involves multiplying the value by a specific conversion factor, as shown in the formula below.